docutils/docutils/docutils/docs/user/latex.rst

     (textcomp)                font family ptm in TS1 encoding.
     (textcomp)                Default family used instead.

 (which in case of font family "ptm" is a false positive).
-Add either

-:warn: turn the error in a warning, use the default symbol (bitmap), or
-:force,almostfull: use the symbol provided by the font at the users
-                     risk,

-to the document options or use a different font package.
+Add either ``warn`` (turn the error in a warning, use the default (bitmap) symbol), or ``force,almostfull`` (use the symbol provided by the font at the users risk) to the document options or use a different font package.

 Warning: language … not supported